mmomtchev/exprtk.js/README.md

 When launching an asynchronous operation, the scalar arguments will be copied and any `TypedArray`s will be locked in place and protected from the GC.
 The whole operation, including traversal and evaluation will happen entirely in a pre-existing background thread picked from a pool and won't solicit the main thread until completion.

 An `Expression` is not reentrant so multiple concurrent evaluations of the same `Expression` object will wait on one another.
-Multiple evaluations on multiple objects will run in parallel up to the limit set by the Node.js environment variable `UV_THREADPOOL_SIZE`.
+This is something that is taken care by the module itself - whether it is called from JS or from C/C++.
+Multiple evaluations on multiple `Expression` objects will run in parallel up to the limit set by the Node.js environment variable `UV_THREADPOOL_SIZE`.
 Mixing synchronous and asynchronous evaluations is supported, but a synchronous evaluation will block the event loop until all asynchronous evaluations on that same object are finished.
+If an evaluation of an `Expression` object has to wait for a previous evaluation of the same object to complete, the two evaluations will use two thread pool slots.
+This means that starting `UV_THREADPOOL_SIZE` evaluations on a single object can tie down the whole thread pool until the first one is completed.

-Support for a reentrant `MPExpression` that can distribute its array over multiple threads is planned for the next version.
+Support for a slightly more expensive reentrant `MPExpression` that can distribute its array over multiple threads and can be evaluated multiple times in parallel is planned for the next version.

 ## Simple examples